augarrett/AUKTAVIANG_MINIPROJECT/README.md

 Design, code, and test provisioning an environment in AWS.
 The code needs to provision the environment resources and configure a web server.
 The home page should display a static HTML page with the words: "Automation for the People"

 ### Assumptions:
-- I assumed that this is a fresh AWS account with no configuration/setup outside of IAM user existing with a provisioned API credentials and full permissions to EC2.
+- I assumed that this is a fresh AWS account running in us-east-1 region with no configuration/setup outside of IAM user existing with a provisioned API credentials and full permissions to EC2.
 **Note: Normally you want to operate with a least privilege model and only give access to the necessary AWS services.
 For instance granting full EC2 access gives the user access to ECS which is not needed.**
 - With those api credentials, store them in your path at **~/.aws/credentials**
 - Private key for access to EC2 instance during provisioning and testing